rueedlinger/hive-udf/README.md

 Hive User-Defined Functions (UDFs)
 ========
 This project contains Apache Hive User-Defined Functions.
-+ findPlace('CH', text) - UDF which finds places (municipals) in Switzerland from a given text.
++ findPlace(text) - UDF which finds places (municipals) in Switzerland from a given text.
 At the moment there are only municipals supported from Switzerland.

 ##### findPlace